respawn-app/ApiResult/README.md

   All instances of it are `value class`es, all operations are `inline`, which means literally 0 overhead.
 * ApiResult offers 85+ operators covering most of possible use cases to turn your code from imperative and procedural to declarative and functional, which is more readable and extensible.
 * ApiResult defines a contract that you can use in your code.
-No one will be able to obtain a result of a computation without being forced to handle errors at compilation time.
+No one will be able to obtain the result of a computation without being forced to handle errors at compilation time.

 ## Preview

 ```kotlin
 // wrap a result of a computation
 suspend fun getSubscriptions(userId: String): ApiResult<List<Subscription>?> = ApiResult {
     api.getSubscriptions(userId)